masashitanimura/2.0/pages/userguide/userguide_usingapiproxy.md

 **Command with Parameters:**

-You need to encode the parameters to base64.
-You can use any online tools available.
+You need to encode the parameters to base64 format.
+You can use any online tools available for encoding.
 Place the encoded parameters in the URL next to "param=".

 ```
 http://username:password@localhost:8888/apiproxy/pullstream?params=dXJpPQlydG1wOi8vczJwY2h6eG10eW1uMmsuY2xvdWRmcm9udC5uZXQvY2Z4L3N0L21wNDpzaW50ZWwubXA0IGxvY2Fsc3RyZWFtbmFtZT1teVN0cmVhbQ==
 ```

+**Command Result:**

 ![](images/userguide/proxytwo.jpg)